axelarnetwork/axelar-local-dev/docs/guide_create_and_exports.md

 This guide illustrates how to set up a cross-chain EVM environment and independently export EVM RPC networks.

-## Prerequisites

-1. You need to have an understanding of EVM-based chains.
-2. Knowledge of TypeScript is necessary.

 ## Steps

 ### 1. Setup the Crosschain Environment